davidalger/devenv/README.md

         vagrant up db

 If the above does not succeed in bringing it back online, try rebooting the host machine.
 If that still does not solve the issue, it is likely you will have to help mysqld out a bit with recovery.
 Check `/var/log/mysqld.log` for more info.

-#### MySql Versions

-This node has MySql 5.6 from the community MySql RPM installed.
-Should MySql 5.1 be required, there is a pre-configured machine available, but it will not start by default.
-Start this machine via `vagrant up db51`.
-The data directory of this will be kept separate from the MySql 5.6 data in order to preserve data integrity.
-These machines may be run simultaneously.
-Configure sites to connect to `dev-db` or `dev-db51` as needed.

 ## Solr Server